-The PP [12] specifies the following IC as a TOE: an IC chip which does not need the BAC function nor the BAC disable function while having the PACE function.
-On the other hand, the PP [13] specifies that an IC chip requiring the BAC function and the BAC disable function as a TOE.
+The PP [12] specifies the following IC as a TOE: an IC chip which needs the BAC function and the BAC disable function.
+On the other hand, the PP [13] defines a TOE as an IC chip that does not require these two functions.

-It is intended to use these two PPs in the following manner: The vulnerability analysis of BAC function will be performed with AVA\VAN.3, and the vulnerability analysis of the rest of security functions will be performed with AVA\VAN.5, by evaluating and certifying a TOE based on PP [12], and the same TOE based on PP [13] simultaneously.
-Following this approach, even if an ePassport IC implementing BAC is delivered to the passport issuing authorities, it will be possible to issue the ePassport that accepts only PACE for mutual authentication and Secure Messaging but has been practically evaluated with AVA\VAN.5, by using the BAC disable function.
+It is intended to use these two PPs in the following manner: The vulnerability analysis of BAC function will be performed with AVA_VAN.3, and the vulnerability analysis of the rest of security functions will be performed with AVA_VAN.5, by evaluating and certifying a TOE based on PP [12], and the same TOE based on PP [13] simultaneously.
+Following this approach, even if an ePassport IC implementing BAC is delivered to the passport issuing authorities, it will be possible to issue the ePassport that accepts only PACE for mutual authentication and Secure Messaging but has been practically evaluated with AVA_VAN.5, by using the BAC disable function.